kimnewzealand/Git-Resources/GitCommands.md

 + `origin` : connection pointing to the remote repository

 + `master` : name of your default branch.
-A branch in Git is simply a lightweight movable pointer to a commit.
+A branch in Git is simply a lightweight movable pointer to a commit

 + `working directory` : local repository

 + `.git directory` : Git stores all of its repository data in the .git directory.
-This is created when a local repository is initialised using the `init` command.
+This is created when a local repository is initialised using the `init` command

-+ `.git.ignore` : Git uses this file to determine which files and directories to ignore, before you make a commit.
++ `.git.ignore` : Git uses this file to determine which files and directories to ignore, before you make a commit

-+ `hash`:  the commit command creates a unique ID called a hash, which is an absolute path.
++ `hash`:  the commit command creates a unique ID called a hash, which is an absolute path

 + `HEAD` : pointer to the last commit of the branch you are currently on.
 If you are on the master branch, then HEAD and master will refer to the same commit.
 This is a relative path.
 To see the previous commit use `HEAD~1`